Evan Mobley NBA Preview vs. the Pacers

-The Cleveland Cavaliers, with Evan Mobley, face off versus the Indiana Pacers at 7:30 PM ET on Saturday.
+Evan Mobley and the Cleveland Cavaliers hit the court versus the Indiana Pacers at 7:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.